 Temporary Spousal Support

-- Award of the spousal support;
+- Amount of the spousal support;

 - The extent to which the earning capacity of each party is sufficient to maintain the standard of living established during the marriage, taking into account all of the following:

 - The marketable skills of the supported party; the job market for those skills; the time and expenses required for the supported party to acquire those skills; and the possible need for retraining or education to acquire other, more marketable skills or employment.

 The extent to which the supported party’s present or future earning capacity is impaired by periods of unemployment that were incurred during the marriage to permit the supported party to devote time to domestic duties.

 F.C § 4320 Factors

 - The extent to which the supported party contributed to the attainment of an education, training, a career position, or a license by the supporting party.

 - The ability of the supporting party to pay spousal support, taking into account the supporting party's earning capacity, earned and unearned income, assets, and standard of living.